Have a Question?

 The nearest restaurant is Hafod Hotel, just down the hill at Devil’s Bridge and it had new owners in 2016 and we have had consistently good feedback from guests who have dined in the bar area.

 The Miners Arms nearby in Pontrhydygroes offers good value traditional Sunday lunches.
 We have not been there recently.
 01974 282238.

 If you are in Aberystwyth and would enjoy a good view of the beach area try Baravin.
 It is great for pizzas, pastas and sea food but it can get very crowded so booking might be wise.
 01970 611189 and email@example.com.
 It’s on the front at 1 Llys y Brenin, SY23 2AP.
-In July 2017 we had an excellent Sunday lunch on the sea front at Gwesty Cymru.

 The Hive on the Quay at Aberaeron (Cadwgan Place SA46 0BU 01545 570445) is a ‘funky friendly place serving American-style food with a European influence’.
 Honey ice cream is made on the premises and not to be missed.

 The Halfway Inn at Pisgah is enjoyed by many of our visitors.
 It is beyond Devil’s Bridge towards Aberystwyth on A4120.
 It is a lively pub with simple but good family food enjoyed by many.
 To book: 01970 880631